Festo-se/cyclonedx-editor-validator/docs/available_commands.md

         }
     }

-it would be filled with the text in any file named `My license`, `My license.txt`, `My license.md`, or any other extension.
+the operation would search the full license text in any file named `My license`, `My license.txt`, `My license.md`, or any other extension.
-However, the file `My license.2.txt` would be ignored, because with or without its extension (`.txt`), it doesn't match the license name.
+However, the file `My license.2.txt` would be disregarded, because its stem (`My license.2`) doesn't match the license name.

 ## build-public

-This command creates a reduced version of an SBOM fit for publication.
-It:
+This command creates a redacted version of an SBOM fit for publication.
+It

-* deletes components matching a JSON schema provided by the user, and
+* can optionally delete entire components matching a JSON schema provided by the user, and it
-* removes any *property* (i.e., item in the `properties` array of a component) whose name starts with `internal:` from all components.
+* deletes any *property* (i.e., item in the `properties` array of a component) whose name starts with `internal:` from all components.

 The actions are performed in this order, meaning that *internal* properties will be taken into account when matching the JSON schema.